jhui/jhui.github.io/_posts/2017-11-14-Matrix-Capsules-with-EM-routing-Capsule-Network.markdown

 date: 2017-11-14 11:00:00
 ---

 This article covers the second Hinton's capsule network paper [_Matrix capsules with EM Routing_](https://openreview.net/pdf?id=HJWLfGWRb), both authored by Geoffrey E Hinton, Sara Sabour and Nicholas Frosst.
-We will first cover the basic of matrix capsules and apply EM (Expectation Maximization) routing to classify images with different viewpoints.
-At the second half of the article, we will detail the Matrix Capsule and EM routing implementation using TensorFlow.
+We will first cover the matrix capsules and apply EM (Expectation Maximization) routing to classify images with different viewpoints.
+For those want to understand the detail implementation, the second half of the article covers an implementation on the matrix Capsule and EM routing using TensorFlow.

 ### CNN challenges